0xharib/0xharib.github.io/_posts/2022-03-26-order-of-time.md

 - Gravity - if you think about a dispersed state of many molecules spread about vs gravitational collapse that is causing them all to fuse to a point - the latter has MUCH lower entropy
 - *HB: CR says this is a theory and not confirmed*

-## Causality and Time and Free Will
+# Causality, Time & Free Will
 - movement from lower to higher entropy leaves perceptible traces
 - these traces convey to us a sense of "fixedness" and "unchangeability" which we perceive as past
 - we do not see similar traces from the future which we take to imply free will